Zellavielle/personal-templates/README.md

 # personal-templates
-Codes for my personal templates
+Codes for my personal templates.
+These are for my personal use unless stated otherwise.